jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ![Application](/tutorials/jazzrtc/images/app.png "Application")

 ---
-##Installing the Delivery Pipeline Add-On
+##Adding the Delivery Pipeline Add-On

 Let's add the Delivery Pipeline Add-On to our app.
 Click on the running instance of your app to view it from Bluemix.
 If prompted, enter your IBM id and password.